-The legal team at Michael V. Riley and Associates, located in Michigan City, IN, is at your service.
-We offer reliable advice and assistance in legal matters with major emphasis on estate planning matters, especially the use of Revocable Living Trusts.
+The legal team at Michael V. Riley and Associates, located in Michigan City, IN, and admitted to practice in the states of Arizona, Illinois, Michigan and Indiana, is at your service.
+We offer reliable assistance in legal matters, including estate planning matters and residential real estate litigation consultation, with major emphasis on estate planning matters, especially the use of Revocable Living Trusts.
 Learn more about the legal services we offer.

 What Makes Us Different

-The law office of Michael V. Riley devotes the vast majority of its client work to the area of estate planning.
+The law office of Michael V. Riley devotes the vast majority of its client work to the area of estate planning while also providing initial consultation in real estate litigation matters.
 The estate plans Mr. Riley develops for clients are designed to reduce expenses at the time of a person's death and to prepare for the rapid transition of responsibilities in the event of incapacity.
 At the same time, Mr. Riley makes sure that the client's wishes regarding the distribution of assets at death are clearly confirmed through the use of effective estate planning documents.
 Many clients have elected to use Revocable Living Trusts as the vehicle for the inter-generational transfer of assets at death.
 This procedure avoids the need to probate assets in the name of the trust, when the creator of the trust is deceased.
 In order to help individuals learn more about their estate planning options, Mr. Riley offers a no-cost, no-obligation "face to face" consultation in his office.

 Michael V. Riley's Background and Experience

-Michael V. Riley is licensed to practice law in the states of Indiana, Illinois and Michigan.
-Mr. Riley is an estate planning attorney with over 48 years of experience in creating comprehensive, cost reducing estate plans for over 4,000 clients. in addition to his estate planning practice work, Mr. Riley taught courses at both Purdue University and Indiana University for many years.
+Michael V. Riley is licensed to practice law in the states of ARIZONA, ILLINOIS, MICHIGAN AND INDIANA.
+Following many years of successful civil trial work in state and federal courts, in 1992, Mr. Riley began focusing his practice in the area of comprehensive estate planning, while additionally serving as a resource to other attorneys in the area of residential real estate litigation.
+Mr. Riley's combined practice experience of over 50 years has given him the ability to properly assess his client's needs, prepare comprehensive estate plans for individuals and families and serve as a coordinator for other client legal work, including real estate litigation. in addition to his law practice, Mr. Riley taught courses at both Purdue University and Indiana University for 20 years.
 This experience helps him to explain complex matters in understandable terms.
-In addition, Mr. Riley always takes the time to carefully listen to his clients, so that he can better understand their needs and provide effective, cost saving, approaches to their estate planning needs.
+Mr. Riley always takes the time to carefully listen to his clients, so that he can better understand their needs and provide, provide effective, legal services.

 What We Offer